Academic Accommodations

 If you use text-to-speech software, Braille and other tools to access information because you have a print disability and cannot read, see, or manipulate hard copy printed materials.

-Alternate formats can be electronic and/or braille options.
+Alternate formats may include electronic and/or braille options.

 How the Accommodation Works